top of page

 With the return of the Taliban in August 2021, Flowers for the Future quickly morphed into an organization supporting the rights of students across the world to education, regardless of the circumstances.

-In January of 2022, we connected with a school in Hong Kong.
+In January of 2022, we connected with Victoria Shanghai Academy in Hong Kong.
 They asked if they could join us.
 They became our first international partners.
 The students from Hong Kong come to our regular zoom meeting and have have led lessons in Biology and have shared their art and literature as well.
+They are currently teaching 50 Afghan girls a course on Science and Society.

 20220203_203738.jpg